RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/AntibodyCDRGrafter.md

 ####Neighbor CDR optimization

 Used if optimize_cdrs option is given.
 Neighbors of CDRs are defined as follows.
 Will add grafted CDRs and neighbor CDRs to be optimized if optimization is enabled.
-DE/CDR4 loop only used if the option optimize_cdr4 is given.
+DE/CDR4 can be turned off by setting the option optimize_cdr4_if_neighbor to false.

 Neighbor CDRs.
 ```